Washtenaw Rescue Plan

-The County has developed a list of potential initiatives to help guide the use of these funds as part of a larger spending plan that will take advantage of other funding sources.
-The intent of this one-time funding is for the County to spend it in ways to serve households in Washtenaw County recovery from the pandemic while creating a more equitable future.
+In summer 2021, the County developed an initial list of potential initiatives to help guide the use of these funds as part of a larger spending plan that will take advantage of other funding sources.
+The intent of this one-time funding is for the County to spend it in ways to serve households in Washtenaw County to recover from the pandemic while creating a more equitable future.

 While some of the Washtenaw County Rescue Plan will use other pots of money to fund projects, the majority of projects will use ARPA Funds.
 These Funds provide eligible state, local, territorial, and Tribal governments with a substantial infusion of resources to meet pandemic response needs and rebuild a stronger, and more equitable economy as the country recovers.
 We may use funds to:

 - Support public health expenditures, by, for example, funding COVID-19 mitigation efforts, medical expenses, behavioral healthcare, and certain public health and safety staff

 - Address negative economic impacts caused by the public health emergency, including economic harms to workers, households, small businesses, impacted industries, and the public sector

 - Replace lost public sector revenue, using this funding to provide government services to the extent of the reduction in revenue experienced due to the pandemic